Established Lawyers Help you Appeal a Social Security Disability or SSI Denial

 Contact our Bristol, Tennessee law firm for help appealing your SSD claim

 If SSA has denied your disability claim, you need an experienced lawyer on your side who can guide you through the appeals process.
-Massengill, Caldwell & Coughlin, PC diligently pursues your SSD appeal to the final approval.
+Massengill, Caldwell & Coughlin, PC diligently pursues your SSD and/or SSI appeal to the final approval.
 Call us today at 423-797-6022 or contact us online to schedule an initial consultation.
 Our office is conveniently located in Bristol, and we also make hospital or home visits.